Joan London (American writer): Personal life

 Joan's sibling, Becky, was born on October 20, 1902.
 Both children were born in Piedmont, California.
 Their father left in 1903, and was only able to visit them at their home following a divorce in 1905.
 Due to his frequent travels, he did not see his daughters for long stretches of time.

 The daughters enjoyed a comfortable middle-class childhood, with music, dance and drama lessons.
 Nonetheless, Joan in particular suffered from an ongoing conflict because Bess refused to allow the girls to visit Jack on his ranch.
 When she was ten, Joan's letters began to include her mother's various requests for additional funds.
 Being placed in this difficult spot made her the brunt of her father's anger at times.
 London changed his will in favor of everything going to his second wife, Charmian Kittredge London, charging her to support his first family.
 Following his death in 1916, the discovery proved disadvantageous to his daughters.

 Joan attended the University of California at Berkeley, majoring in history.
 Following graduation, in 1921 she married Park Abbott and had a son, Bart.
 She divorced him in 1924 following physical and emotional abuse.
-She supported herself through public speaking around the country, her usual topics her favor or Socialist themes.
+She supported herself through public speaking around the country, her usual topics her Father or on Socialist themes.

-She wed Slavic Language professor Charles Malamuth, a committed Stalinist, in 1926.
+She wed Slavic Language professor Charles Malamuth in 1926.
 They divorced in 1930 and remarried soon afterward.
-During a long visit in Russia in 1930, they befriended poet e. e. cummings.
-Later, cummings featured the couple in EIMI, with Joan referred to as Turkess or Harem.
+During a long visit in Russia in 1930, they befriended poet E. E. Cummings.
+Later, Cummings featured the couple in EIMI, with Joan referred to as Turkess or Harem.
 Joan's notes about the country focus on the condition of women and writers.
 The couple separated in 1934 and divorced two years later.

 During 1934–35, Joan went to Hollywood, where she tried to break into screenwriting while running a personal assistance service.
 She had a novel, 320 Panoramic pass around New York publishers without success.
 Twentieth Century Fox hired her to write publicity for its movie based on her father's The Call of the Wild, and invited her to the set.
 Most of her friends were of the Hungarian refugee group that were becoming key directors, designers and actors.